 - Pour the dressing over the mixture and fold gently until everything is coated and glossy.

 - Scatter the toasted almonds on top and toss lightly just before serving.
-Taste and adjust salt or vinegar if needed for balance.
+Taste and adjust — a little extra vinegar usually brings everything together.

 - Tip: If the salad tastes flat, a small splash of extra vinegar usually wakes it up.